ChartIQ/chartiq-react-app/README.md

 In addition to the `<AdvancedChart />` you can also build several other components from the CryptoIQ Plugin: OrderBook, MarketDepth, and the CryptoIQWorkStation.
 You can build all of the components at once with `npm run watch:unified` and find them listed at [localhost:4002/dist/](http://localhost:4002/dist/).

 This project makes use of [Webpack Merge](https://github.com/survivejs/webpack-merge) to keep its configurations more managable and allow for individual building of each component.
 The standard _webpack.config.js_ pulls in configurations for each component from the _webpack/_ folder and merges them together to build the project.
-By default the project builds the AdvancedChart but you can change the build target by setting the `env.build` varialbe that you pass into _webpack.config.js_.
+By default the project builds the AdvancedChart but you can change the build target by setting the `env.build` variable that you pass into _webpack.config.js_.

 If you would like to build for a specific component we recommend that you add a your own build script to _package.json_.
 The example below shows how to add a node script to build the MarketDepth component for production.
 The `env.build` variable has been set to reference the _webpack/webpack.market-depth.js_ in _webpack.config.js_ :
 ```json